mattlianje/testd/README.md

 ```

 #### `castToSchema`

-Cast DataFrame columns if they exist in schema, preserves structure:
+**Gently cast what's there.
+Ignore the rest.**
+Casts only the columns that exist in both the DataFrame and the schema.
+Leaves extra columns untouched.
 ```scala
 val castedDf = TestD.castToSchema(messyDf, schema)
 castedDf.show()